andrewjmack/coronary-disease-predictive-model/README.md

 - resources

 ## Exploratory Data Analysis
 One of the first things we noticed when exploring the data was that 172 patients had a cholesterol value of zero recorded in the data.
-Since this value is nonsensical for cholesterol, several methods to address this issue were implemented in the Data_Cleaning.ipynb notebook. \n
+Since this value is nonsensical for cholesterol, several methods to address this issue were implemented in the Data_Cleaning.ipynb notebook.
-Ranges for total cholesterol in adults [1]:
+> Ranges for total cholesterol in adults [1]:
     - Normal: Less than 200 mg/dL
     - Borderline high: 200 to 239 mg/dL
     - High: At or above 240 mg/dL